wpseemol/mangrove-collection-theme/README.md

 ### `custom-background`

-Lets users set a custom background color or image for their site through the Customizer.
+Lets users set a custom background color or image for their site through the Customize.

 ```php
 add_theme_support( 'custom-background', array(